civicrm/civicrm-sysadmin-guide/docs/integration/drupal/index.md

 1. The page will reload, and you should see the message "Your Association Rule has been added."

-1. Repeat steps 1-8 to add all necessary association rules for your organization.
-Once you have finished adding all of your association rules, move on to step 10.
+1. Repeat all of the above steps to add all necessary association rules for your organization.

 1. Click on the tab **Manually Synchronize**